syuurio/syuurio/README.md

 ## :woman_technologist: About Me

-:wave: I’m Cleo, and coding is an essential part of my life.
+:wave: I'm Cleo, and coding is an essential part of my life.

 - :computer: Currently working as a Frontend Engineer in Taiwan and seeking international remote opportunities.
 - :mag: Eager to explore new fields in **WEB** development.